ironman-maker/OBject-detection-using-python/README.md

 # OBject-detection-using-python

-# let's create some thing useful and full of fun :)
+//let's create some thing useful and full of fun :)